DevVagabond/json-schema-validator/README.md

 # json-schema-validator

-It is function to validate a JSON object against a specific schema of a JSON.
+It is a function to validate a JSON object against a specific schema of a JSON.
 All we have to do is to define a schema or architechture for the JSON object, and validate a JSON against that schema.
 The function will return a object with the types of all of the JSON object that is passed to check and a result object that will show